Close

 5. It’s Going to Get a Little Too Messy!

 There’s going to be a whole lot of stuff exiting your body once the baby’s out, and it’s going to last for a while.
 Lochia is the first thing you will notice – it’s the excess blood and tissue that helped your baby grow while in the womb and has no business staying inside your body anymore.
-About 10 days after delivery, you should see lesser and lesser blood; light bleeding or spotting can be expected for around 6 weeks more.
+As per Cleveland Clinic, you can expect lochia or discharge for about 4 to 6 weeks after the delivery (4).
+Mayo Clinic further adds that after 4 to 6 weeks, you should see less and less blood and discharge, which will eventually change colour from bright red to dark red and then to yellow or white to watery until it stops (2).

 Source: GIPHY.COM